Fanfest on ice: Cardinals cancel Winter Warm-Up, all caravans

 Instead, there's just the ongoing labor chill in the air.

 The Cardinals announced Tuesday that they will not hold the annual Winter Warm-Up or any of the caravans that visit Cardinals Nation outposts throughout the region.
-There also will be no virtual component to the year's Warm-Up, and a statement from the team said that it looks forward to seeing fans for the Warm-Up in 2023.
+There also will be no virtual component to the year's Warm-Up.
+A statement from the team said that it looks forward to seeing fans for the Warm-Up in 2023.

 A year ago, the Cardinals adjusted the Warm-Up to go online, inviting fans to attend virtual sessions with players and officials.